Just 24 hours to go before the year's first storm hits

 Heavy rain is expected to drench Northland and Auckland tomorrow before spreading across the island.
 Potentially destructive winds are expected to barrel across the North Island for days.

-Waves up to 7m high are expected to hammer all North Island coastlines.
+Waves up to 7m high are expected to hammer North Island coastlines.

+Coastal areas are also at risk of flooding from the sub-tropical storm, which is bearing striking similarities to ex-Tropical Cyclone Ita that inundated parts of Auckland in 2014.

 MetService says heavy rain warnings are likely for Coromandel Peninsula, Bay of Plenty and the western ranges of Gisborne when the storm hits late Thursday.

-The country's forecaster is warning the significant weather system has the potential to bring severe weather to northern and central New Zealand.
+The country's forecaster is warning the storm could bring severe weather to northern and central New Zealand.

 Weatherwatch.co.nz head analyst Philip Duncan said the storm would rapidly deepen and intensify before it made landfall tomorrow.

 Duncan said models showed the storm was expected to peak early Friday.
-A wind map put the worst of the winds becoming hurricane force - 120 km/h - for a time at the centre but such winds would stay mainly out at sea.
+A wind map put the worst of the winds becoming hurricane force - 120 km/h - for a time at the centre, although such winds would stay mainly out at sea.

 The North Island is in line for more thunderstorms today when daytime heat will lead to large cloud build-ups and isolated torrential downpours with thunderstorms.